natthabun/NATTHA_SIRE506/Assignment1.md

 ### Sequencing and annotation [Suktitipat, et al. PLoS One.
 2017](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0180056) ###
-**Molecular investigation by whole exome sequencing revealed a high proportion of pathogenic variants among Thai victims of sudden unexpected death syndrome**
+**Title : Molecular investigation by whole exome sequencing revealed a high proportion of pathogenic variants among Thai victims of sudden unexpected death syndrome**
 | No. | Questions from the research article   | No.   | Knowledge topics to gain more understanding|
 |:-----------:| ----------- | :-----------:| ----------- |
 |  1 |  What is the difference between detailed autopsy and molecular autopsy?  |  1  |  transcript ablation |